“The mind is everything, what you think, you become.”

 Fostering An Abundance Mindset

-In his book, Stephen Covey gave us a description for this mindset:
+In his book, Stephen Covey gave us a description of this mindset:

 “The Abundant Mentality, on the hand [from Scarcity Mentality], flows out from a deeper inner sense of personal worth and security.
 It is the paradigm that there is plenty out there and enough to spare for everyone.
 It results in sharing of prestige, of recognition, of profits, of decision-making.
 It opens the possibilities, options, alternatives, and creativity.”